Jpang9/Website/_posts/2022-12-3-AsyncRat.markdown

 installation mechanism; if any of these checks have failed, it will stop the binary and prevent it from proceeding.
 <br>

-If the checks have passed without any errors, it will than call back to the C2 for further instructions, it also has the ability to passively collect information regarding cryptowallets addresses.
+If the checks have passed without any errors, it will than call back to the C2 for further instructions. <br>
+The malware also has the ability to passively collect information regarding cryptowallets addresses.

 <br>
 <br>